-Healthy Paws vs PetFirst
+Compare Healthy Paws and PetFirst Pet Insurance Policies

-Limits to Benefits and Claim Payouts
+Limits on Claim Payouts

-This can lead to complicated decisions, and it makes it that much more difficult to deliver exceptional customer service.
+The options available from PetFirst vary so much, which makes the policy confusing and difficult to navigate.
+This can lead to complicated decisions, and it makes it that much more challenging to deliver exceptional customer service.
 Customers simply may not understand what's covered and what's not.

 This information is provided as a helpful pet insurance comparison guide between Healthy Paws and PetFirst.
 Plans change on occasion and we recommend that all pet parents complete their own research.